As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Igneous rocks are an integral part of all rocks that make up our planet; that is why there are a lot of interesting facts to be shared.
 Igneous rocks are one of three members of rock types.
 Igneous rocks are initially crystallized from magma or lava.

 Igneous rocks have unique chemical and mineral compositions.
 They can be a source of rare elements of almost imperceptible concentrations and make huge breathtaking landscapes.
-They are formations, which can tell the age of mountain ranges formation and which can serve you as a kitchen tabletop.
+They are formations, that can tell the age of mountain ranges formation and can serve you as a kitchen tabletop.

 Diamonds are mined from igneous rocks called kimberlites.
 Igneous rocks are a source of precious and base metals, rare earth elements, and gemstones.
 We would like to share some interesting, fun, and scientific facts about igneous rocks, which will not leave anyone indifferent.

 If you are interested in checking out the best books about rocks and minerals identification you can find them by clicking here (Amazon link).

 Interesting Fact: Diamonds are extracted from igneous rocks.

 Kimberlites are extrusive igneous rocks (e.g., a volcanic rock) that transport diamonds from 150-700 km depths in a rare volcanic eruption of kimberlite magma.